CSHoggard/academic-kickstart/content/authors/admin/_index.md

 ---
-role: Senior Data Insight Analyst & Archaeologist
+role: Senior Data Insight Analyst & Computational Archaeologist
-bio: Christian Steven Hoggard is a computational archaeologist and senior data insight analyst at the University of Southampton.
+bio: Dr. Christian Steven Hoggard is a computational archaeologist and Senior Data Insight Analyst at the University of Southampton.
 Christian is interested in quantitative approaches to the past, R-based approaches to data science, and data visualisation.
 interests: